jdmdigital/jdm-find-your-nearest/README.md

 # JDM Find Your Nearest
-Forked from SocialEvolution's "Find Your Nearest", this custom JDM plugin creates a custom post type associated with a lat/long, which can then be sorted by distance from a postal code entered into a search field.
+Forked from SocialEvolution's "Find Your Nearest", this custom JDM WordPress plugin creates a custom post type associated with a lat/long, which can then be sorted by distance from a postal code entered into a search field.

 ![alt tag](http://labs.jdmdigital.co/wp-content/uploads/sites/4/2016/02/jdm-find-your-nearest-banner.png)